Interview with Mr. Edward Clark, CEO of the Nauru Economic and Climate Resilience Citizenship Program

 Post Image

--Good morning, Mister Edward.
-Welcome to our office to One World Migration.
-It's really a big pleasure to host you here today.
-I know that you've made a long way, all the way from the New Zealand, and I know you are running a big new program, which we are really excited about and can you please give us in a few words overall explanation about this program that was launched and because we know that you did a lot of work to implement this program.
+— Good morning, Mister Edward.
+Welcome to our office, One World Migration.
+It's a great pleasure to host you here today.
+I know that you've come a long way, all the way from New Zealand, and I know you are running a big new program, which we are really excited about.
+Can you please give us a few words of an overall explanation about this program that was launched?
+We know that you did a lot of work to implement this program.

--Thank you Anastasia for having me here as well, it's a pleasure to be working with you.
-I'm really excited about the narrow program because of what the program is trying to achieve for the government of Nauru.
+— Thank you, Anastasia, for having me here as well.
+It's a pleasure to be working with you.
+I'm really excited about the Nauru program because of what the program is trying to achieve for the government of Nauru.
 So the program is designed to raise funds for the government of Nauru to help them to address some of the economic and climate resilience challenges.
-They are the world's fourth most vulnerable climate country and the funds that are raised through the program will make a material impact on the future of the country.
+They are the world's fourth most vulnerable climate country, and the funds that are raised through the program will make a material impact on the future of the country.

--Well, you just mentioned about the climate challenges, where the money will go to, to the fund.
+You just mentioned the climate challenges, where the money will go to, to the fund.
 Can you tell me about this, what kind of challenges, if you can tell in a few words?

--Yeah, thank you.
-This is actually important because everyone's talking about the climate investment and challenges, but nobody understands.
-And you know that we already working and the whole world working with the standard citizenship by investment programs, it's very famous in the Caribbean, in Oceania, in the European Union, what you can tell about your program, what kind of benefits you guys offering, for wealthy families, because we understand that it's wealthy families who want to invest, right, and get a second citizenship.
-What's the main benefits you can see for the families?
+Thank you.
+This is important because everyone's talking about the climate investment and challenges, but nobody understands.
+And you know that we already working and the whole world is working with the standard citizenship by investment programs, it's very famous in the Caribbean, in Oceania, in the European Union.
+What can you tell about your program?
+What are the key benefits your program offers to high-net-worth families looking for a second citizenship?

-And then of course you get an alternative or secondary citizenship as part of that contribution.
-So in terms of the programme benefits, of course we have visa free access to 88 countries including United Kingdom, UAE, Singapore, Hong Kong, and many others.
-In terms of being able to bring your family members as part of the application, you can include parents, grandparents, children, grandchildren, as well as siblings subject to some conditions.
+And then, of course, you get an alternative or secondary citizenship as part of that contribution.
+So in terms of the programme benefits, we have visa-free access to 88 countries, including the United Kingdom, the UAE, Singapore, Hong Kong, and many others.
+In terms of being able to bring your family members as part of the application, you can include parents, grandparents, children, grandchildren, as well as siblings, subject to some conditions.

--But the government of Nauru, is it making any work towards the European Union visa-free agreement?
+Is the government of Nauru making any work towards the European Union visa-free agreement?

--Okay, but they're working, right?
-In the close future it's possible, I guess.
-We can't predict anything because no one knows yet.
-But you just mentioned about the family, about the family composition, parents, grandparents, but what about residing in the country?
-So, for example, some people, especially when they retire, some of the families, they want to invest in the country and they're dreaming about island life.
+Okay.
+You just mentioned about the family composition, parents, grandparents, but what about residing in the country?
+So, for example, some people, especially when they retire, want to invest in the country, and they're dreaming about island life.

-So what about this?
+What about this?
 Can you just tell a few words about the lifestyle?
 I know that you many times been in Nauru.
-What kind of lifestyle is a typical island lifestyle when people are fishing, a lot of palm trees and beautiful beaches?
-What perspective of freeside in the country?

--I would describe it as quite a simple lifestyle, but whenever I visit the island, I feel very peaceful.
-You can't help but feel relaxed in the island lifestyle.
+— I would describe it as quite a simple lifestyle, but whenever I visit the island, I feel very peaceful.
+You feel relaxed in the island lifestyle.
 In terms of infrastructure and development of the island, it still needs some work, so it might not be as modern as some other islands, and that is why a program such as this exists, is because it will help lift the development and modernize the country.

 So maybe in a few years time, once the program has generated some success for the country, it will start to develop a little bit more.
 But for now I would describe it as quite a simple and peaceful existence.